 Museum of the Bible invites all people to engage with the Bible through museum exhibits and scholarly pursuits.
-The 430,000-square-foot museum dedicated to the history, narrative and impact of the Bible will open in 2017 three blocks from the US Capitol in Washington, D.C.
-As of 2014, its traveling exhibits have visited five US cities and three other countries.
-The museum supports academic research through its Green Scholars Initiative and through development of a high school Bible curriculum for domestic and international use.
-For more information, visit www.museumoftheBible.org.
+The 430,000-square-foot museum dedicated to the history, narrative, and impact of the Bible will open in November 2017, just three blocks from the US Capitol in Washington, DC.